Pages Tagged With: "coastal"

 Coastal training and education programs are open to all, but registration is required.
 Registration is through the Delaware Learning Center, unless otherwise noted.
 Please login (see below) to the Learning Center then select the training from the My Training widget on the Welcome Page and follow the registration process.
 Or search for the course title in

 The public participation portion of the Slaughter Beach Resilient Community Partnership included a series of three public meetings at which residents and stakeholders were able to brainstorm and contribute their input to the partnership.
 July 22, 2017 Resilient Community Day Public Workshop Town of Slaughter Beach residents and stakeholders were invited

 This two-day interactive instructor-led course from the NOAA Office of Coastal Management teaches how to conduct a project assessment, use a logic model to plan a new project or reassess a current one, and prepare for a meaningful evaluation.
-Participants learn applicable practices for use in coastal community related projects and more – including environmental conservation,
+Participants learn applicable practices for use in coastal community related projects and

 The City of New Castle, like other low-lying Delaware communities, is vulnerable to natural hazards from multiple sources.
 New Castle is particularly at risk due to its location along the Delaware River, which makes it susceptible to upstream flooding, downstream tidal surge, and combinations of the two.
 A significant portion of the City is